 - outside of the classroom – you can access our experienced teachers in our Student Additional Learning Support Study Centre, where we will discuss an individual support plan with you.
 You can organise regular, weekly sessions or you can drop in to see us at any time

 - with specialist equipment.
 This could include coloured overlays, laptop computers/tablets and specialist and assistive technology to enable you to access the curriculum more easily

 - with further assessment, to support your learning.
 This may lead to exam arrangements, which may be of benefit to you

 - physical support, such as help to write in lessons, to move around the College and with personal care.
 The College does have a wet room and a fully adjustable bed that may be used for physiotherapy.
 The room also has a trackable hoist, which can be lowered on to the fully accessible toilet if needs be

 - from one of the outside agencies who come into College to offer advice and/or further assessment of your needs.

 Once you have settled into college you may find that your needs change.
 We will review your needs at set times and in Portsmouth College we have an ‘Open Door Policy’ for both the Academic Skills and Learning Support and the Learning Difficulties/Disabilities (LDD) departments and we will do our best to respond to any concerns that you may have throughout the year.

-We have a Dyslexia Specialist Teacher who works with students on a 1:1 basis to help them to manage their dyslexia.
-Further assessment may be recommended with the Specialist Teacher or with one of the Educational Psychologists who work with us.
+Staff work with students on a 1:1 basis to help them to manage their dyslexia.
+Further assessment may be recommended with one of the Educational Psychologists who work with us.